Get E-Book

 if (err) console.error(err.code);

-The event loop connects both directions.
-Receive readiness enters from libuv into JavaScript as message.
-Send completion enters from libuv into JavaScript as the send callback.
-Errors enter as callbacks, thrown exceptions, or error events depending on where they occur.
+Receive readiness enters JavaScript as message.
+Send completion enters JavaScript as the send callback.
+Errors can appear as callbacks, thrown exceptions, or error events depending on where they happen.
 Argument validation can fail before native code.
 Bind and send failures can surface asynchronously.
-ICMP errors, when the platform reports them to the socket, can surface later and sometimes only for connected UDP sockets.
+ICMP errors, when the platform reports them to the socket, can surface later and often show up more clearly with connected UDP.

-That delayed error shape is normal for UDP.
-The protocol has no setup phase where the peer confirms readiness.
+That delayed error behavior is normal for UDP.
+There is no setup phase where the peer confirms that it is ready.
 The first sign of a bad remote port might be a later ICMP message.
-Or nothing.
+There may also be no sign at all.

 Sending Datagrams